Polish YMCA: History

 The YMCA started its activity again in 1990, with the help of people who were members of the YMCA 40 years earlier.
 They revived the organisation and involved new members in its activities.
-It got back its houses in Gdynia, Lodz and Cracow and the camp "Pilica" near Lodz.
+It got back its houses in Gdynia, Łódź and Kraków and the camp "Pilica" near Łódź.
 Today the YMCA of Poland has 18 branches and continues to develop its programmes.